anthonyero/tech-blog/README.md

 ## Usage

 - Users can access the deployed page by utilizing the link in the section below
-- Web page visitiors can view the existing posts previously published on the webpage.
+- Web page visitors can view the existing posts previously published on the webpage.
 - If users would like to submit their own blog posts, they will need create an account by providing a unique username and a password
-- While logged in, users can view their previously submitted posts on the "Dashboard" page and also write new blog posts
+- While logged in, users can view their previously submitted posts on the "Dashboard" page, edit previous posts, delete previous posts, and also write new blog posts
+- While logged in, users can click on a post's anchor link and leave comments on published posts
 - When users would like to close their session, they can log out

 ## Links